 Here are some ideas for foods that are a good source of fiber for kids.
 Any of the fruits or vegetables that have edible skins should be served with skins to maximize fiber amounts.

 Whole Wheat Bread

-Whole wheat pasta
+Whole Wheat pasta

-Fiber supplements for kids
+Fiber Supplements for Kids